iljarotar/synth/README.md

     trigger: name-of-trigger-module

 # sequencers can be combined with oscillators or wavetables to create melodic sequences
+# output values in range [0, 1]
 sequencers:
   # the unique module name to be used as a reference in other modules
   sequencer:
-    # a seqeunce of notes in scientific pitch notation
+    # a sequence of notes in scientific pitch notation
     # flats are denoted by `b`, sharps by `#`
     # a note is separated from its octave by an underscore
     # minimum octave is 0, maximum is 10
     sequence: ["a_4", "eb_3", "c#_5"]

-    # when the trigger's value changes from negative or zero to postive the next note in the sequence is triggered
+    # when the trigger's value changes from negative or zero to positive the next note in the sequence is triggered
     trigger: name-of-trigger-module

     # base pitch from which to calculate all other frequencies
     pitch: 440

-    # tranpose the whole sequence by any number of semitones
+    # transpose the whole sequence by any number of semitones
     # range `[-24, 24]`
     transpose: -4